Jeramy's Polices

 1. Create an immediate plan to

-1. Place concrete, metal, and decorative bollards and planters to create more of a barrier between Mobility Lanes, Bus Lanes, and Vehicle Lanes
+1. Place concrete, metal, and decorative bollards and planters to create more of a barrier between Mobility Lanes, Bus Lanes, and Vehicular Lanes.

-3. Remove all street parking from high pedestrian areas.
+3. Remove all street parking in high pedestrian areas and work with county transit authorities to identify high traffic and incident areas.

 2. Create a master plan to